Selection of useful reusable components

 ReflectionUtils.objectsOf[Currency] // == Seq(classOf[EUR], classOf[USD], classOf[CZK])

-Get object instance by it's full type name (similar to Class.forName(...), but for objects)
+instance by it's full type name (similar to Class.forName(...)

 ReflectionUtils.objectForName[MySingleton]("com.example.MySingleton") // == MySingleton